Amber-Phoo/Amber-Phoo.github.io/docs/_posts/2022-07-25-Tips-For-Interview.markdown

 ---
 `Question 1 : What is your strenghts?`
 {% highlight ruby %}
 I am fast learner and I can manage to work under tide deadline.
 In my opinion, technology is just a tool to achieve the business problem.
+I'm socialbe person and team player.
 {% endhighlight %}

 `Question 2 : What is your weaknesses?`